Mr-Quin/danmaku-anywhere/README.en.md

 #### Plex

-Set the "name" field of a Mount Config to "plex" to enable the Plex integration.
+In the Mount Config editor, select Plex from the integration dropdown.

 - The extension uses the name and episode number of the currently playing media to match danmaku, so please make sure you library metadata is accurate.